Chirita-Cristian819/Spring_App/README.md

 ## Configuration ##

-!Under the **resource** folder, the **application.properties** file defines the connection parameters to a remotely to the database.
-Application has a simple MySQL script attached to define the database
+!Under the **resource** folder, the **application.properties** file defines the connection parameters to a database.
+Config details to a remotely hosted database have been provided to test the API out-of-the-box

+Application has a MySQL script attached as well to create the database locally

 ## Running the application ##
 To use the application simply run the project in an IDE or build the JAR and make requests to the specific endpoints